ResearchComputing/Documentation/docs/cloud/cumulus/cumulus.md

 which can be used to host virtual machines and volumes to host workloads.

+#### Announcing the retirement of CUmulus

+One year from now, in January 2025, CU Research Computing’s free-to-use on-premise cloud service, CUmulus OpenStack, will reach the end of its warranty and will be retired.
+Numerous alternatives to CUmulus are available, including

+* the National Science Foundation’s Jetstream2 service, which is freely available to any US-based researcher through an ACCESS allocation.
+* commercial cloud options such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform which CURC’s Cloud Foundations Service can facilitate access to;
+* transferring instances to CS Cloud OpenStack, which is freely available to any CU faculty/staff or student (with a faculty sponsor);
+* other hosted services managed by the CU Office of Information technology, including the OIT Container Platform, and virtual or physical servers through the OIT Systems Engineering Team.

+If you presently have a project that uses CUmulus and you wish to continue using cloud computing beyond the end of 2024, please contact rc-help@colorado.edu to discuss alternatives and receive assistance porting your workflow from CUmulus to another service.
+If you wish to discontinue your CUmulus project, please send a message to rc-help@colorado.edu.

 #### CUmulus Quick Start

 1. Request a CUmulus application by contacting the RC helpdesk at <rc-help@colorado.edu>